Posterior analysis of $n$ in the binomial $(n,p)$ problem with both parameters unknown -- with applications to quantitative nanoscopy: Data example

-Since most fluorophores are deliberately forced to be ``on'' in the first frame, the relation $X^{(t)} \sim \mathrm{Bin}(n^{(t)}, p)$ does not hold initially.
-It only becomes valid after the initial state has relaxed to an equilibrium, which is why we only take into account data after frame 1500 ($\approx 22.5$ seconds).
-To mitigate the influence of correlations between observations (i.e., $X^{(t)}$ and $X^{(t+1)}$ for a spot cannot be considered independent), we also add a waiting time of 1500 frames between the frames we use for our analysis.
-In total, we use the six frames at six time points with $t \in \{1500, 3000, 4500, 6000, 7500, 9000\}$ depicted in Figure \ref{fig:frames}.
-The 94 realizations of $X^{(t)}$ are extracted from the image data as follows: at each registered origami position, represented by a $6\times6$ pixel ROI, the total brightness is measured and then divided by the brightness of a single fluorophore.
-We determined the brightness of a single fluorophore from the late frames of the experiment, where at most one fluorophore of each origami is active with high probability.
+Since most fluorophores are deliberately forced to be active in the first frame, the relation $X_t \sim \mathrm{Bin}(n_t, p)$ does not hold initially.
+It only becomes valid after the initial state has relaxed to an equilibrium, which is why we only take into account data after frame 1500, about $23$ seconds into the experiment.
+To mitigate the influence of correlations between observations (since $X_t$ and $X_{t+1}$ for a spot can not be considered independent), we also add a waiting time of $1500$ frames between the frames we use for our analysis.
+In total, we use the six frames at $t \in \{1500, 3000, 4500, 6000, 7500, 9000\}$ depicted in Figure~\ref{fig:frames}.
+The 94 realizations of $X_t$ are extracted from the image data as follows: at each registered origami position, represented by a $6\times6$ pixel ROI, the total brightness is measured and then divided by the brightness of a single fluorophore.
+We determined the brightness of a single fluorophore from the late frames of the experiment, where typically at most one fluorophore of each origami is active.

-The results for the scale estimator with $\gamma = 0.5$ are depicted in Figure \ref{Fig:Fit}, which also shows the log-linear fit for model \eqref{E:N0_Bleaching}.
-This provides us with estimates for $n^{(0)}$ and $B$.
-The point estimates of $n^{(0)}$ and $B$ for different estimators are summarized in Table \ref{Table:OrigamiEstimates-TimeFrame}.
-Given that it is to be expected that the true $n^{(0)}$ in this experiment lies between 13 and 16, we can see in Table \ref{Table:OrigamiEstimates-TimeFrame} that the SEs with an improper prior ($\gamma\leq1$) produce reasonable results, and the DGE also performs well.
-This confirms that we are indeed in the critical case of Bin$(n,p)$ with small $p$, so that the prior putting a lot of weight on large values on $n$ gives best results by correcting for the usual tendency to underestimate, see also the results of the simulation study performed under comparable conditions in Table \ref{Table:SimsForExample}.
-To illustrate the difficulty of this problem, Figure \ref{Fig:BarChart} shows exemplary counting results we obtained for $t \in \{1500, 7500\}$.
-Note that the final estimates for $n^{(0)}$ are exclusively based on observations $X^{(t)}\leq 3$, where a great majority of these observations is already 0.
+The results for the scale estimator $\mathrm{SE}(0.5)$ are depicted in Figure~\ref{Fig:Fit}, which shows the log-linear fit for model \eqref{E:N0_Bleaching}.
+The point estimates of $n_0$ and $\pbleach$ for different estimators are summarized in Table~\ref{Table:OrigamiEstimates-TimeFrame}.
+Given that the true $n_0$ in this experiment is expected to be between 13 and 17, we can see that the scale estimators with an improper prior ($\gamma\leq1$) produce the most reasonable results.
+This is in agreement with our observations in Section~\ref{S:SimulationStudy}, where we noted that priors putting a lot of weight on large values of $n$ perform better for small $p$ by correcting for the inherent tendency to underestimate (see Table~\ref{Table:SimsForExample}).
+To illustrate the difficulty of this problem, Figure~\ref{Fig:BarChart} shows exemplary counting results for $t \in \{1500, 7500\}$.
+Note that estimates for each $n_t$ are exclusively based on observations $X_t \leq 3$, where a great majority is even zero.